Moon Communes

 The Moon Communes are one of the most powerful polities in human space and the precursors of interstellar travel.
 Founded by orbital workers at the end of the Low Age they are a self-organized cooperative collective based on Earth's natural satellite.

 The planetary domains of the Moon Communes are rather limited.
-The Moon itself is a dense, somewhat overcrowded settlement that pales in comparison to the Earth.
-The Communes have a few outposts in the Solar System as well as in Communal Space but most of their holdings are space stations or vessels.
-The void is their domain.
-Though they have relinquished their monopoly on both fusion drives and faster than light devices the Moon Communes have kept a real supremacy in shipbuilding and maintenance.
+The Moon itself is a dense, somewhat overcrowded settlement that pales in comparison to the Earth, albeit it remains the most prestigious off-world nation in the solar system.
+The Communes have a few planetary outposts beyond Sol, but most of their holdings are space stations or wandering flotillas, for the void is their true domain.
+Though they have relinquished their monopoly on both fusion drives and faster than light devices, the Moon Communes have kept their supremacy in shipbuilding and maintenance.
 Moon-made frames are highly sought after and the Communes will happily sell them to allied and neutral polities alike.
-Lunar workers and engineers are among the most skilled zero-g specialists in Communal Space.
-They can be found in many a ship or station in settled space.
-There lies the real power of the Moon Communes: who would dare to work against the person who maintains their ships?
-Who would conspire against the engineer who designed their combat fleet?
+Lunar workers and engineers are among the most skilled zero-g specialists in human space and can be found in many a ship or station.
+There lies the real power of the Moon Communes: who would dare work against the person who maintains their ships?
+Who would conspire against the engineer who designed half the world's combat fleets?

-The kind of engineering-based soft power practised by the Moon Communes doesn't only grant them allies.
+The engineering-based soft power practised by the Moon Communes doesn't only grant them allies.
 As the Communes tend to favour those who buy ships from them, ground-based independents are often neutral or even hostile towards them.
-Their nature as a production-centred society where political allegiances are determined by one's line of work puts them at odds with Eloran or Earth-based polities: a few thinkers even consider the Moon Communes as an obsolete relic of a worker-founded collective that has no real justification to its continued existence.
+Their nature as a production-centred society where political allegiances are determined by one's line of work puts them at odds with Eloran or Earth-based polities, that revolve around a less economically-determined conception of citizenry; a few thinkers even consider the Moon Communes to be an obsolete relic of the second space age, that has no real justification to its continued existence.

 All content in the Starmoth Blog is © Isilanka